 My name is Billy Dunaway.
-I am a postdoc at the University of Oxford, and I work in ethics, metaphysics, epistemology, and the philosophy of language.
+I am currently a postdoc at the University of Oxford, and I work in ethics, metaphysics, epistemology, and the philosophy of language.
 In the Fall I will begin as assistant professor of philosophy at the University of Missouri—St. Louis.
 I received my PhD in philosophy from the University of Michigan, Ann Arbor in 2013 with Allan Gibbard as my supervisor.

 Brief descriptions of some of my work are below.
 Click on 'Papers' for more detailed information about the papers.